 About IFS Therapy

 You are smart, self-aware, work hard, care deeply, and try to do everything right.
-You want to change, end destructive behavioural patterns, and heal.
+You want to change, end destructive behavioural patterns, and to heal.
 But inside, it can sometimes feel like a battle.

 What if these weren't problems to fix, but parts of you trying to help you in some way?